opsmop/opsmop/docs/source/faq.rst

 that we do not use.
 However, the API remains fully extensible and does not block such efforts.

 Where a command line tool exists and is already clear, sometimes we don't want a module.
-If something can be handled by the :ref:`file` module, that's the best way to configure something rather than maintaining custom code designed to do in-place error-prone rearrangement on a configuration file.
+If something can be handled by the :ref:`module_file`, that's the best way to configure something rather than maintaining custom code designed to do in-place error-prone rearrangement on a configuration file.

 An example of this is we don't need a "/sbin/reboot" module because there already is "/sbin/reboot".
 Configuration tools